aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 No snowflake feels responsible in an avalanche.
+> 🥠 A conclusion is simply the place where you got tired of thinking.

-Last update: Wed Nov  5 05:10:54 2025
+Last update: Thu Nov  6 05:10:38 2025

 ### Let's play! 🎮